 If you just read the name of this recipe to kids, I'll guarantee at least a crinkled nose and grin.
 But, I'm pretty sure you'll get a full blown laugh.

-- 3 tbsp olive oil, plus more for drizzling
+- 3 tablespoon olive oil plus more for drizzling

 - 1¼ cups whole-milk ricotta

-- 3 tbsp fresh or 1 tbsp dried oregano
+- 3 tablespoon fresh or 1 tablespoon dried oregano

 - 2. Meanwhile, cut bell pepper into thin slices.
-Cut zucchini lengthwise in half, then into ¼-inch-thick slices. in a large bowl, toss together bell pepper, zucchini, remaining 2 tbsp oil and ¼ tsp salt; add to roasting parsnips on baking sheet.
+Cut zucchini lengthwise in half, then into ¼-inch-thick slices. in a large bowl, toss together bell pepper, zucchini, remaining 2 tablespoon oil and ¼ teaspoon salt; add to roasting parsnips on baking sheet.
 Roast until tender and just golden, about 20 min.
 Remove from oven and let cool slightly.

 - 3. Increase oven to 450°F and place rack in lower third.
-Sprinkle a baking sheet with 1 tbsp cornmeal; set aside.
+Sprinkle a baking sheet with 1 tablespoon cornmeal; set aside.